 Please note that a two year seasoning requirement waiver is usually not granted due to an increase in your property value not attributable to home improvements or renovations.
 In other words, if the value of your home increased because home prices in your neighborhood went up, and not because you improved your property, this is not sufficient to qualify for a waiver of the two year seasoning requirement.

-If the seasoning of your mortgage is between two and five years and you make a PMI cancellation request based on your current property value, including cases when your property value increased due to favorable real estate market conditions or if you made improvements to your home, the lower (more challenging) 75% LTV ratio requirement usually applies.
+If the seasoning of your mortgage is between three and five years and you make a PMI cancellation request based on your current property value, including cases when your property value increased due to favorable real estate market conditions or if you made improvements to your home, the lower (more challenging) 75% LTV ratio requirement usually applies.
 In this case you are also required to obtain an appraisal report that confirms the current, higher value of your property.

 If you believe that your LTV ratio is lower than the required thresholds outlined above based on your loan seasoning, property value and individual circumstances, then you should contact your loan servicer -- the company to which you make your mortgage payment -- and request to have the PMI removed.
 To request the removal of PMI we recommend that you send a registered, return receipt letter to your lender.
 Your letter should include information that supports your request such as property values and comparable home sales in your area as well as your outstanding mortgage balance and estimated LTV ratio.
 After you receive confirmation that the lender has received your letter follow-up by calling the lender and initiating the process.
 Lenders delay removing PMI as long as possible so you need to be proactive and assertive.